-As it was drizzling, we quickly passed through the Rath-Griha, which houses the Mother’s huge ceremonial chariot and reached Baba’s Samadhi, an astounding structure, where his mortal remains rest in everlasting peace.
+As it was drizzling, we quickly passed through the Rath-Griha, which houses the Mother’s huge ceremonial chariot and reached Baba’s Samadhi, from a clean and beautiful flanked with well kept garden on both sides.
+Baba’s Samadhi is an astounding structure, where his mortal remains rest in everlasting peace.

 The Samadhi is directly below the Shree Nageshwar Temple on the first floor.
 Here the Shiva-Linga rising above the Shesh Nag coiled around, represents symbolically the immortal Eternal Creator, rising above, unaffected by the fatal coils of the Time-principle, which represent the changing transient universe.

 The rain gods were probably in no mood to relent and after spending half an hour in the covered area of the Samadhi enjoying the vast expanse of the splendidly maintained lawns, we decided to move on.